AmplitudeAudio/doc-sdk/docs/api/engine/Fader/index.md

     Locks the faders registry.

+    !!! warning
          This function is mainly used for internal purposes.
-Its called before the Engine initialization, to discard the registration of new Faders after the engine is fully loaded.
+It's called before the `Engine` initialization, to discard the registration of new fader after the engine is fully loaded.

 ### Register<a name="Register"></a>